 SaskCentral and Concentra Bank deposits are measured at amortized cost.
 SaskCentral shares and Concentra Bank shares are measured at fair value, with adjustments to fair value recognized in profit or loss.

 Portfolio investments

-Investments in equity investments are measured at fair value, with adjustments recognized in profit or loss.
+Portfolio bonds are measured at amortized cost.
+Investments in other equity investments are measured at fair value, with adjustments recognized in profit or loss.